Captain Newman, M.D.: Plot

-In 1944, Captain Josiah Newman is head of the neuro-psychiatric Ward 7 at the Colfax Army Air Field (AAF) military hospital, located in the Arizona desert.
-As he explains to a visiting VIP who wanders in: "We're short of beds, doctors, orderlies, nurses, everything ... except patients."
-He will use unconventional tactics to treat his patients and to recruit much needed personnel, as when he hijacks a new and very reluctant orderly, Corporal Jackson Leibowitz, a wheeler-dealer from New Jersey.
+In 1944, psychiatrist Captain Josiah Newman is head of the neuro-psychiatric Ward 7 at the Colfax Army Air Field (AAF) military hospital, located in the Arizona desert.
+As Newman explains to a representative from the air surgeon's office, "We're short of beds, doctors, orderlies, nurses, everything ... except patients."
+In response to “an alarming increase in neuropsychiatric cases”, Newman uses unconventional methods to treat his patients, including shell-shocked, schizophrenic, and catatonic cases, often previously minimized as military fatigue.
+At Newman's insistence, despite resistance from superiors, Colonel Bliss, a “brilliant military tactician,” is evaluated for an underlying medical condition when he displays erratic behavior related to a small social faux pas.

+To recruit much needed personnel, Newman hijacks a reluctant, experienced orderly, Corporal Jackson Leibowitz, a wheeler-dealer from New Jersey, who makes even Newman's unconventional methods look prosaic.
 Leibowitz promptly has the entire ward participating in a sing-along of "Old MacDonald Had a Farm."
+He purloins supplies and gifts from family of military personnel to give treats to his patients, including stealing Corporal Gavoni's Christmas salami and chopping off the top of the base's 20-ft Christmas tree to provide a tree for his ward (the severed treetop was cut with a surgical saw and conveyed furtively on a stretcher in an ambulance).

-Newman also takes great pains to court nurse Lieutenant Francie Corum on what she thinks is a date... until he asks her to transfer to Ward 7.
-Their 'date/fight' is cut short by a phone call: Colonel Bliss has forced his way into Ward 7 looking for Dr. Newman with a 6-inch knife, because Newman blocked his return to active duty after witnessing Bliss' erratic behavior.
+Newman also courts nurse Lieutenant Francie Corum on what she thinks is a date... until he asks her to transfer to Ward 7.
+Meanwhile, Colonel Bliss forces his way into Ward 7 looking for Dr. Newman with a 6-inch knife, because Newman blocked his return to active duty after witnessing his erratic behavior.
 After watching Newman's handling of this situation and other patients on the ward, Corum transfers in.
+A schizophrenic, Colonel Bliss compulsively repeats commands to a New Guinea squadron he ordered to their doom in combat and speaks in alliteration (“babbling brightly” he is “bored with being beleaguered with brainless benighted blockheads”).
+As his alter ego, “Mr. Future,” he leaves his medical hearing abruptly and commits suicide to be with his men.